The Bankrate promise

 Not every method will be the right fit for every student loan borrower.
 The good news is that there are other ways to trim your student loan costs, even if your interest rate remains the same.

 Deduct interest payments from your taxes

-For individuals whose adjusted gross income (AGI) is less than $70,000 (or married filers whose income is less than $140,000), you can deduct $2,500 worth of interest payments, according to the IRS.
-Phaseouts occur for single filers who make between $70,000 and $85,000 and joint filers earning between $140,000 and $170,000.
+- Individuals with an adjusted gross income (AGI) of less than $70,000 (or married filers whose income is less than $140,000) can deduct up to $2,500 worth of interest payments.

 Check for cash back specials or rebates

 Though it’s not a lower interest rate, some private student loan lenders offer cash back specials and refinancing rebates.
 Credible, for instance, offers a “best rate guarantee,” which entails a $200 gift card if you can find another lender that offers you a lower APR on a refinance loan.

 Experimenting with different payment plans might also help you maximize your money and pay less in interest over time (even at the same interest rate).
 There are multiple strategies you can try with this approach, such as: